-Epidemiological, psychosocial, ocular findings and changes to expect be occurring in the pediatric, aging and special populations patients that may include several syndromes that have ocular/visual impact, minorities, domestic violence victims, substance abuse, mental health disorders, transgenders, LGTTB (+) among others necessary.
-Optometric examination techniques used for the pediatric, geriatric and physically and or mentally impaired patients.
+Epidemiological, psychosocial, ocular findings and changes to expect as naturally occurring in the pediatric, aging, and special populations patients may include several syndromes that have ocular/visual impact on minorities, domestic violence victims, substance abuse patients, those suffering from mental health disorders, transgendered individuals, the LGTTB (+) community, among others.
+Optometric examination techniques used for the pediatric, geriatric, and physically and or mentally impaired patients.
 Similar considerations to special populations such as physically and mentally impaired.